 F-1 students are eligible for a few types of U.S. work authorization, which include:

-On-campus employment must be on the premise of the school that issued students' currently valid I-20.
+- On-campus employment must be on the premise of the school that issued students' currently valid I-20.
 For example, UW Tacoma international students cannot work at UW Bothell or Seattle campus as on-campus employment.

 Curricular Practical Training (CPT) will allow international students to engage in pieces of training that are an integral part of an established curriculum and directly related to their major field of study.
 To learn more visit the CPT webpage.